learn-co-curriculum/dsc-intervals-with-t-distribution/README.md

 $S=\sqrt{\dfrac{1}{n-1}\sum\limits_{i=1}^n (X_i-\bar{X})^2}$

-So when we go to find our confidence interval as before, our equation,
+So, when we go to find our confidence interval as before, our equation,

 $\dfrac{\bar{X}-\mu}{\sigma/\sqrt{n}}\sim N(0,1)$